GSStnb/docs/ref/fundamentals.rst

 Units
 -----

-LibreCAD support several display formats for both linear and angular units in both metric and imperial measures.
+LibreCAD supports several display formats for both linear and angular units, in both metric and imperial measures.
 A subset of the formats can be used when entering values on the command line as indicated in the table below.

 .. note::
     Internally, LibreCAD is *measurement agnostic*.
 That is, it is indifferent to the unit of measure.  *One unit* of length will be one unit no matter what system measurement or unit of measure is used.
 Changing the "Units" setting in :ref:`Drawing Preferences <draw_prefs>` **will not** convert a drawing to the new units of measure and retain the size of an object.
-For example, changing the unit of measure from metric to imperial, or vice versa, does not convert the drawing from one system of measurment to the other.
-Nor will changing the unit from metre to millimeter, or parsec to angstrom. **It only changes the way the measurements a displayed on the status bar or as dimensions.**
+For example, changing the unit of measure from metric to imperial, or vice versa, does not convert the drawing from one system of measurement to the other.
+Nor will changing the unit from meter to millimeter, or parsec to angstrom. **It only changes the way the measurements a displayed on the status bar or as dimensions.**

 Length Format
 ~~~~~~~~~~~~~

 .. csv-table::
-    :widths: 15, 15, 15, 55
+    :widths: 15, 50, 15, 10, 10
     :header-rows: 1
     :stub-columns: 0
     :class: table-fix-width